-When viewing a picture of a person jumping from a burning tower to their certain death, I imagined the terror they must have felt.
-I had no plans to take part in a commemorative event, but I did want to honor and respect the day personally somehow extending compassion, gratitude, and loving energy to those who lost their lives, gave their lives helping others and those they left behind.
+When viewing a picture of a person jumping from a burning tower to their certain death, I imagined the sheer terror they must have felt.
+I had no plans to take part in a commemorative event, but I did want to honor and respect the day personally somehow extending compassion, gratitude, and loving energy to those who lost their lives, gave their lives helping others, and those left behind.
 I meditated on it.

-In March of 2011, the most powerful earthquake to ever hit Japan triggered a devastating tsunami killing around 17,000, injuring 6,000 more and causing numerous nuclear disasters.
-In horror, I watched the real time footage of a colossal wall of the water lumbering over the land taking almost everything with it.
+In March of 2011, the most powerful earthquake to ever hit Japan triggered a devastating tsunami killing around 17,000, injuring 6,000 more, and causing numerous nuclear disasters.
+In horror, I watched the real-time footage of a colossal wall of the water lumbering over the land taking almost everything with it.
 With tremendous empathy for the bedraggled Japanese people, I felt guilty wondering if it was smart for me to go to California right then because some reports predicted the radioactive effects from the compromised nuclear power plant might be felt on the west coast of the U. S. I meditated on it.

-Meditation comes in many different flavors with exotic names like zazen, tonglen and vispassana or it can be as plain and simple as just focusing on your breath.
-Basically, most practices involve three essentials:
+Meditation comes in many different flavors with exotic names like zazen, tonglen and vipassana or it can be as plain and simple as just focusing on your breath.
+Most meditation practices involve three essentials:

 After all of this variety, over time, I’ve come to the conclusion that, within reason, there’s really no right or wrong way to meditate.
 What’s “right” is whatever works for me that day.
 At first, I did follow a more structured guide line while I got comfortable with the practice.
 I also incorporated visualizations, affirmations, gratitude lists, and thought reframing into my sessions, at first, because I found that my mind needed to do something to do.
-These somethings were better than thinking about the crud in the dog’s ear, I figured.
+I couldn’t NOT think.
+These somethings were better than finding myself thinking about the crud in the dog’s ear, I figured.